svecosystem/formsnap/sites/docs/content/components/description.md

 ## Props

-The `Description` component accepts all props that a standard HTML `<div />` element would accept along with a few additional props:
+The `Description` component accepts all props that a standard HTML `<div>` element would accept along with a few additional props:

 ```ts
 export type DescriptionProps = {